febuiles/electron-todolist/README.md

   lacked time.
 * macOS/Windows package.
 Electron Forge creates them with `npm run make`, but there's some weirdness re.
 Vite not building `preload.js`.
+* I have not included any unit tests.

 ## Considerations